Oral Health Topics

 The Councils promote the importance of safety in maintaining oral health and the use of a properly fitted mouthguard as the best available protective device for reducing the incidence and severity of sports-related dental injuries.
 The Councils are committed to oral health promotion and injury prevention for sports participants.

 It is necessary that mouthguards actually perform as required, i.e. to keep teeth safe.
-An important step was therefore the work of the ADA with ANSI/SAI in developing a standard for Athletic Mouth Protectors and Materials.
-However, as recently as 2009, a study of commercially available products found none that met current ANSI and SAI standards for impact attenuation.6
+An important step was therefore the work of the ADA with ANSI in developing a standard for Athletic Mouth Protectors and Materials.
+However, as recently as 2009, a study of commercially available products found none that met current ANSI and ADA standards for impact attenuation.6

 It is important for mouthguards to be safe however to be effective, they also have to be used.
 Reasons given for why mouthguards are not used include awareness, cost, and lack of requirement for their use.7